Sylvia Wu: Personal life

-Wu was born October 24, 1915, in Kiukiang (now Jiujiang), Kiangsi (now Jiangxi), China.
+Wu was born October 24, 1915, in Jiujiang, Jiangxi, China.
 Her parents died when she was young and she was raised by her paternal grandfather, a well-to-do man who owned a department store and a bank.
 They later moved to Shanghai and then Hong Kong.
 In Hong Kong she helped to raise funds for the relief of Chinese people in Japanese-occupied China.
 In the process she met King Yan Wu (伍競仁 Wǔ Jìngrén), whose grandfather and father were high officials in the Republic of China.

 In 1944, she immigrated by herself to New York City, although she had no friends or family there.
 She enrolled in Teachers College at Columbia University.
 At Columbia, she again encountered King Yan Wu, who by then had earned a graduate engineering degree at the Massachusetts Institute of Technology.
 They married and had three children, including lawyer Patrick Wu and judge George H. Wu.
 Their daughter Loretta Wu died of cancer in 1979.
 Her husband died in 2011 after 67 years of marriage.
 She died at age 106 on September 29, 2022.